-&lt;sup>2 See Trial Tr.
+- 2. See Trial Tr.
 647, Jun.
 2, 2008 (Attorney Pope testifying that the EPO submissions were "redundant of information already before the examiner" because "[t]hat quote appears precisely in the '382 patent"), 653 ("[T]hey paraphrased the quote that they use, and in so doing, they picked up the language 'preferable.'
-That was, in my mind, simply because they were tracking the quote . . . ."); 677 ("I understand they used the word 'preferred' in their argumentation because they were simply tracking and paraphrasing the quote that they were discussing.").
+That was, in my mind, simply because they were tracking the quote..."); 677 ("I understand they used the word 'preferred' in their argumentation because they were simply tracking and paraphrasing the quote that they were discussing."). - 3.
+See Trial Tr.
+676 (Attorney Pope testifying that the '382/'636 patent 'doesn't give any brane protects the electrodes from fouling caused by the larger constituents found in blood.
+The EPO Board itself, upon reviewing Abbott's submissions, recognized as much when it held: "The Board can therefore agree with the Appellant that by a protective membrane is meant exercising a filtering function, preventing the grosser components of blood from reaching the electrode...."

-If anything, the EPO submissions bolster, rather than refute, Abbott's argument to the PTO that a protective membrane was thought by persons of ordinary skill to be required for use in blood.
-One of the EPO submissions explains that the protective membrane serves to "prevent the larger constituents of the blood, in particular erythrocytes, from interfering with the electrode sensor."
 J.A.
-6585.
-Indeed, it is this very function that makes it a "protective" membrane: the membrane protects the electrodes from fouling caused by the larger constituents found in blood.
-The EPO Board itself, upon reviewing Abbott's submissions, recognized as much when it held: "The Board can therefore agree with the Appellant that by a protective membrane is meant exercising a filtering function, preventing the grosser components of blood from reaching the electrode . . . ."
-J.A.
 6570-71.
-Given that the Board itself recognized that the protective membrane serves an important "filtering function" in blood, it cannot be said that Abbott's EPO submissions somehow denigrated the role of a protective membrane when used on blood.
+Given that the Board itself recognized that the protective membrane serves an important "filtering function" in blood, it cannot be said that Abbott's EPO submissions somehow denigrated the role of a protective membrane when used on blood.4

 It is important to appreciate that, aside from testing on "blood," the sensor recited in claim 1 of the '636 patent is also claimed for testing on "interstitial fluid."
 Interstitial fluid does not contain those larger constituents in blood that cause fouling of the sensor's electrodes.
 Because the larger constituents are absent in interstitial fluid, all parties agree that a protective membrane is optional when the sensor is used to test interstitial fluid.
-It is therefore reasonable to interpret the word "optionally," in the phrase "[o]ptionally, but preferably when used on live blood," as governing those situations in which the fluid being tested is something other than blood, such as interstitial fluid.
+It is therefore reasonable to interpret the word "optionally," in the phrase "[o]ptionally, but preferably when used on live blood," as governing those situations in which the

-&lt;sup>3 See Trial Tr.
-676 (Attorney Pope testifying that the '382/'636 patent "doesn't give any reason why it says 'preferably when being used on live blood,' whereas, when we look down to the sentence [in the EPO submission], they give a reason why you want the protective membrane.").

-&lt;sup>4 See Trial Tr.
-647 (Attorney Pope testifying that "[t]he decision at the [EPO] Technical Board of Appeals was entirely consistent with my understanding at the time" that "preferably" meant "required").
+- reason why it says 'preferably when being used on live blood,' whereas, when we look down to the sentence [in the EPO submission], they give a reason why you want the protective membrane."). - 4.
+See Trial Tr.
+647 (Attorney Pope testifying that "[t]he decision at the [EPO] Technical Board of Appeals was entirely consistent with my understanding at the time" that "preferably" meant "required"). - 5.
+See Trial Tr.
+674 (Attorney Pope testifying: "The protective membrane was definitely optional.
+It depended-the option depended on what was being analyzed.").